cosmos/interchain-security/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `Testing`: Adds testing
 - [ ] `Docs`: Adds documentation

+## Versioning Implications

+- [ ] This PR will affect [semantic versioning as defined for ICS](../CONTRIBUTING.md#branching-model-and-release)

+New ICS semantic version: `X.Y.Z`

+- [ ] Has the new version been included in a tag?

 ## Regression tests

 If `Refactor`, describe the new or existing tests that verify no behavior was changed or added where refactors were introduced.